-Required Clerkships: The 12 clinical clerkships required of all students that are designed to provide students with exposure, observation and training to further their understanding of patient care in a variety of clinical, office and hospital settings.
+Required Clerkships: The 12 clinical clerkships required of all students are designed to provide students with exposure, observation and training to further their understanding of patient care in a variety of clinical, office and hospital settings.
 Serving as the foundation for clinical training, all required clerkships are enhanced by specific goals, learning objectives and reading assignments.
-Required clerkships are graded as Unsatisfactory (U), Satisfactory (S), High Satisfactory (HS) and Honors (H).

 Electives: Clerkships selected by the student to obtain clinical exposure, observation and training within an area of interest.
 Elective clerkships are enhanced by specific goals and learning objectives.
-All electives are graded S/U.

 Sub-internships: Fourth-year clerkships are selected by the student to obtain additional clinical exposure, observation and training within areas of interest.
 Students serve as the primary care provider under direct supervision of the attending physician or faculty and may perform simple diagnostic procedures.
 Focus is placed on self-education and more advanced study of the selected discipline area.
-Sub-internships are enhanced by specific goals and learning objectives and are graded S/U.
+Sub-internships are enhanced by specific goals and learning objectives and are completed at a residency or at a core site.